Missing records and overseas immunisations

 What if the documents are in other languages?

 The records must be in English.
-The Australian Government Department of Settlement Services offers a free translating service that can be used by anyone who holds a permanent visa.
+The Australian Government Department of Settlement Services offers a free translating service that can be used by newly arrived people with certain visas.

 Read about the Free Translating Service on the Department of Home Affairs website.